gustavodelgadoa/Neural-Network-Classifier/README.md

-# CIFAR-10 Nueral Network Classifier
+# CIFAR-10 Neural Network Classifier

 A fully-connected neural network classifier built with PyTorch to classify images from the CIFAR-10 dataset.
 This project implements a deep learning model using only linear (fully-connected) layers, without convolutional operations.